MRGRD56/BitmapTools/README.md

 # BitmapTools
-System.Drawing and WPF extensions for images.
+Extensions for System.Drawing and WPF images.

 ## BitmapTools